| Last Significant

 evolutionary design can't possibly work due to ad hoc design

+decisions and software entropy.
 At the core of understanding this

 argument is the software change curve.
 The change curve says that as